karamfd/prompter/readme.md

-# Podcast Prompter
+# Prompter

-- A web application to help me record my podcast.
+- Originally designed to help me with recording my podcast
+- Great for karaoke
 - Works best on Desktop monitors